How to Make an Auto Insurance Claim

 Accidents happen and when they do, making an auto insurance claim is the next step.
 In all accidents, someone needs to be held accountable.
+This is true even for single-vehicle accidents and accidents involving wildlife.
 In some cases, depending on the circumstances, insurance companies may hold both parties at fault.

 What to Do Following an Auto Accident